-According to Steve Cotter, it is the most important and foundational exercise, because all of the other big kettlebell moves have the swing in it, including the clean, the jerk and the snatch.
+According to Steve Cotter, it is the most important and foundational exercise, because all of the other big kettlebell moves have the swing in them, including the clean, the jerk, and the snatch.
 He insists that getting the form right is essential to finding success in all of the other exercises as part of his kettlebell program.

 Here are some of his tips for making sure you do this swing safely and correctly.